|The Archive Menu||Menu Sections||The Tools menu|

 Select the image in the current pane, then choose this menu-item.
 In the dialog, choose where to mount the image.
 After you provide your password, the image will be mounted, read-only, as though it were a cdrom.
 When you've finished with it, use Unmount a Partition to unmount it.

-The rest of this menu deals with network mounts: NFS and Samba.
-Be aware that 4Pane doesn't set up NFS or Samba for you.
+The rest of this menu deals with network mounts: NFS, sshfs and samba.
+Be aware that 4Pane doesn't set up NFS, ssh or samba for you.
 Getting the appropriate daemons and utilities running, poking holes in your firewall etc; you have to have done such things yourself, perhaps with your distro's help.
-Then 4Pane will help you mount/unmount exports or shares over the network.
+Then 4Pane will help you mount/unmount exports, shares etc over the network.

 First in this section is Mount an NFS export.
 At the top of resulting dialog you should see a list of known NFS servers, and the exports associated with the selected one.
 If the export is currently mounted, this will be stated alongside.
-4Pane uses the utility 'showmount' to try to find servers, but you can write in any it missed by clicking the "Add" button.
+4Pane reads /etc/fstab to try to find servers, and remembers previous ones, but you can add missing ones by clicking the "Add" button.

 Below this is a place for the mount-point for your selected export.
 If the export is in /etc/fstab this will automatically have been filled, otherwise you need to enter one yourself.

 Lastly you need to choose how the export should be mounted: a Hard Mount is fine while it works, but if something goes wrong your computer may hang.
-A Soft Mount won't do this, but might lose data.
-The best choice is often Hard Mount with Interrupt, which means that any 'hang' can be interrupted.
+A Soft Mount won't do this (or not for long), but might lose data.

 After entering your password (if the export isn't in fstab) the current pane will display the mounted export, which can be manipulated just as though it were on your computer.